kubos/kubos/docs/sdk-reference.md

 [list](#kubos-list)                List the dependencies of the current module, or the inherited targets of the current target.

-[outdated](#kubos-outdated)            Display information about dependencies which have newer versions available.

-[remove](#kubos-remove)              Remove or unlink a dependency without removing it from module.json.

-[shrinkwrap](#kubos-shrinkwrap)          Create a yotta-shrinkwrap.json file to freeze dependency versions.

-[start](#kubos-start)               Launch the compiled program (available for executable modules only).
+[flash](#kubos-flash)               Launch the compiled program (available for executable modules only).
 Requires target support for cross-compiling targets.

 [target](#kubos-target)              Set or display the target device.